wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-network/virtual-networks-specifying-a-dns-settings-in-a-virtual-network-configuration-file.md

 <properties
-   pageTitle="Specifying a DNS Settings in a Virtual Network Configuration File | Windows Azure" description="How to change DNS server settings in a virtual network using a virtual network configuration file" services="virtual-network" documentationCenter="na"
+   pageTitle="Specifying a DNS Settings in a Virtual Network Configuration File | Azure" description="How to change DNS server settings in a virtual network using a virtual network configuration file" services="virtual-network" documentationCenter="na"